saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 and quick to modify,
 but paradoxically harder to debug, because there's no sh debugger.
-The TAP-based approach doesn't help because the number used to validate an assertion is disconnected from any context.
+The TAP-based approach doesn't help because the number used to validate an assertion is lacks context.

 ### Duplication